bert-MI4U/HAOS_Teletask_Bridge/readme.md

 select the Teletask Bridge from the App Store and install

-use Studio Code Server (or other) to add a the config.json file to
-create a Teletask folder in the /config folder copy the config.json file to this folder.

 configure the config.json file (see [below](#configuration))
+use Studio Code Server (or other)
+create a Teletask folder in the /config folder create a config.json file copy the config.json contents below to this file.

 ## configuration
 Auto discovery is used on the home-automation side to load all the assets.
 Teletask however doesn't support auto-discovery, so you will have to define the list yourself.